Introducing Climate SvelteKit Blog StarterΒ #

 π Blog PostsΒ #

-more use of post front matter to ensure we include data tailored for each post in the page's
+post front matter to ensure we include data tailored for each post in the

-ensuring we get the right banner image to appear, with expected alt text for each post.
-If you are
+we get the right banner image to appear, with expected alt text for each post.

-as keen on SEO as I am, you should read my post on SvelteKit SEO.
-As you might expect, the dates from front matter are used to sort posts in the BlogRoll
+If you are as keen on SEO as I am, you should read my post on SvelteKit SEO.
+As you might expect, the dates from front matter are used to sort posts in

 component.